gsobell/goma/README.md

 # goma
-goma is a stochastic Go engine written in `python3`
+goma is a stochastic Go engine written in python

 > **go•ma** [ごま]
 > noun